scenariomartin/EnglishWords/words.md

 skyscraper
 booth
  boost
- boast :bull    ,you boast how you killed the Earth Bull.
+ boast vn :bull    ,you boast how you killed the Earth Bull.
  :tout v;i 黄牛
  boom 1nu
  doom n v,right up towards the last moment the Cairo talks appeared dooms to failure.